-Robert E. Gill Age 85 Robert E. Gill has served as Chairman of the Board of Sypris and its predecessor since 1983, and as President and Chief Executive Officer of its predecessor from 1983 to 1992.
+Robert E. Gill has served as Chairman of the Board of Sypris and its predecessor since 1983, and as President and Chief Executive Officer of its predecessor from 1983 to 1992.
 Prior to 1983, Mr. Gill served in a number of senior executive positions, including Chairman, President and Chief Executive Officer of Armor Elevator Company, Vice President of A. O. Smith Corporation and President and Chief Executive Officer of Elevator Electric Company.
 Mr. Gill holds a BS degree in Electrical Engineering from the University of Washington and an MBA from the University of California at Berkeley.
 Robert E. Gill is the father of Jeffrey T. Gill and R. Scott Gill.
 The Nominating and Governance Committee believes that based on his experience and expertise in financial matters, strategic planning and executive management, Mr. Gill's continued service as a director is in the Company's best interest.

-William L. Healey Age 66 William L. Healey has served as a director of Sypris since 1997.
+William L. Healey has served as a director of Sypris since 1997.
 Mr. Healey currently serves as a private investor and business consultant.
 From 2002 to 2005, he served as President and Chief Executive Officer of Cal Quality Electronics, an electronics manufacturing company.
 Mr. Healey served as a private investor and consultant from 1999 to 2002.
-He served as Chairman of the Board of Smartflex Systems, an electronics manufacturing company, from 1996 to 1999 and as its President and Chief Executive Officer from 1989, Nr.
-Healey served in a number of senior executive positions with Silicon Systems, including Senior Vice President of Operations.
+He served as Chairman of the Board of Smartflex Systems, an electronics manufacturing company, from 1996 to 1999 and as its President and Chief Executive Officer from 1989 to 1999.
+Prior to 1989, Mr. Healey served in a number of senior executive positions with Silicon Systems, including Senior Vice President of Operations.
 Mr. Healey also serves as a director of Microsemi Corporation and Pro-Dex Inc. Mr. Healey is Chairman of the Nominating and Governance Committee and is a member the Compensation Committee.
 The Nominating and Governance Committee believes that based on his experience and expertise in strategic planning and as a former public company Chief Executive Officer in the electronics sector, Mr. Healey's continued service as a director is in the Company's best interest.

-CLASS II DIRECTORS WHOSE TERMS EXPIRE IN 2013 R. Scott Gill Age 52 R. Scott Gill has served as a director of Sypris and its predecessor since 1983.
-Mr. Gill has served as Managing Broker for Baird & Warner, a residential real estate brokerage firm, since June 2007.
-From June 2005 to June 2007, he served as a Managing Mamber of Actor & Lenguaged LLC, a real estate development and investment company.
+CLASS II DIRECTORS WHOSE TERMS EXPIRE IN 2013

+R. Scott Gill has served as a director of Sypris and its predecessor since 1983.
+Mr. Gill served as Managing Broker for Baird & Warner, a residential real estate brokerage firm, from June 2007 to October 2011.
-Broker for Baird & Warner, a residential real estate brokerage firm, since June 2007.
 From June 2005 to June 2007, he served as a Managing Member of Astor & Longwood, LLC, a real estate development and investment company.
 Mr. Gill served as a Managing Broker with Coldwell Banker Residential Brokerage from 2003 to 2005 and as a Managing Broker and Associate with Koenig & Strey GMAC Real Estate, a residential real estate firm from 1999 to 2003.
 Mr. Gill served as Senior Vice President and Secretary of Sypris from 1997 to 1998, and as Vice President and Secretary of its predecessor from 1983 to 1998.
 R. Scott Gill is the son of Robert E. Gill and the brother of Jeffrey T. Gill.
-The Nominating and Governance Committee believes that based on his experience, in-depth knowledge of the company and expertise in public policy and business management, Mr. Gill's continued service as a director is in the Company's best interest.
+The Nominating and Governance Committee believes that based on his experience, in-depth knowledge of the Company and expertise in public policy and business management, Mr. Gill's continued service as a director is in the Company's best interest.